Naitreey/notes-and-knowledge/cs/programming-language-concepts/notes.rst

 logic programming
 -----------------
 - Logic programming languages are rule-based languages.
-In a rule-based language, however, rules are specified in no particular order, and the language implementation system must choose an order in which the rules are used to produce the desired result.
+In a rule-based language, rules are specified in no particular order, and the language implementation system must choose an order in which the rules are used to produce the desired result.

 miscs
 -----